-Take the example of a Teak company that sells raw Teak wood and an end user who wants to buy a chair.
-However, there are businesses in-between that help in manufacturing and selling this chair that aren’t the end users.
-To prove that, they must obtain a resale certificate from the government stating that they are not the end users of the product, so that they don’t pay the tax charged on the chair.
+Take the example of a Teak company that sells raw Teak wood and an end-user who wants to buy a chair.
+However, there are businesses in-between that help in manufacturing and selling this chair that isn’t the end users.
+To prove that, they must obtain a resale certificate from the government stating that they are not the end-users of the product so that they don’t pay the tax charged on the chair.

-- Canned software: off-the-shelf software solution that can’t be altered
+Canned software: an off-the-shelf software solution that can’t be altered

-- Custom software: custom software solutions that are developed on top of a canned software.
+Custom software: custom software solutions that are developed on top of canned software.